Cjreek/D2ExcelPlus/README.md

 ```

 ### Changes
+##### 0.92
+* [FIX] Fixed overwriting too many cells when pasting (i.e. 2 cells where copied, 3 where pasted)
+* [FIX] Fixed not being able to open multiple files with the same file name
+* [FIX] Locking/unlocking columns now preserves the selection and cursor position instead of jumping to the top left
 ##### 0.91
 * [FEATURE] Added undo/redo functionality
 * [FEATURE] Added multiselect of cells supporting copy&paste and other operations on cells